-When a man is looking for his future wife he is often pulled in at least three directions: what he feels he wants, what his family feels is best and what is truly best for him (speaking Islamically, of course).
+When a man is looking for his future wife, he is often pulled in at least three directions: what he feels he wants, what his family feels is best, and what is truly best for him (speaking Islamically, of course).

 The Prophet (peace be upon him) said: “A woman is married for four things, i.e., her wealth, her family status, her beauty, and her religion.
 So you should marry the religious woman; (otherwise) you will be a loser.”
 (Al-Bukhari)

 Though emotions and hormones easily distract us all, ultimately, marriage is like a business contract.

 Be sure to compile a checklist of key points before meeting any potential spouse and refer to it liberally when your vision gets cloudy.